MicrosoftDocs/machine-learning-server-docs/microsoft-r/rserver/deployr-admin-security/deployr-security.md

 ---

-# Overview of Security for DeployR
+# Overview of DeployR Security

 DeployR is a server framework that exposes the R platform as a service to allow the integration of R statistics, analytics, and visualizations inside Web, desktop, and mobile applications.
 In addition to providing a simple yet powerful Web services API, the framework also supports a highly flexible, enterprise security model.